I suffer from RCS (Restaurateur Compassion Syndrome)

 Never sell anything that can't be mass produced.
 Once I've finished a book, it's done.
 But a restaurant must manufacture its product anew every time, to exacting standards or face the indignation of the customer and a scathing online review.

 Not just one product, there are dozens on a menu!
+You are at the mercy of your cooks.

 Did I mention the hard work and long hours?
 The city health inspectors?
 How just one bad review can spoil your business?
 How food goes bad?
 Imagine if someone gets food poisoning?